andongluis/nlg-blog/docs/_posts/2019-11-22-Summarization-post.md

 The hardest part of evaluating factual accuracy is that we would need to have an automatic way of comparing factual accuracy between two texts.
 The simplest way of checking for factual correctnes is by manually having humans look at the facts from the original sentence and seeing if the summary reflects the same (Cao et al. 2018).
 Though effective, this method seems to be hard to scale up.

 Recently, there has been some work in trying to automate this process.
 One of the more recent works has trained a model to be able to extract facts from text (Goodrich et al. 2019).
 By taking this approach, they are able to extract facts from the original and the summary text, and compare these two with simple precision and recall metrics.
+(The repo for the model and the data should be available in the future <a href="https://github.com/tensorflow/tensor2tensor/tree/master/tensor2tensor/data_generators/wikifact" target="_blank">here</a>>)

 # Methods